g-a-b-r-e-a-l/catechol_solvent_selection/README.md

 ```

 ### The relevant additions to the code base are the following:
 -`fine_tune.py`: This file finetunes the SoDaDE model on a selected dataset through the `SoDaDE_regression.py` file.
 The full data task is pre-set but can be changed to the 'single solvent' task easily.
-Optimal parameters are present and it saves a .csv of the results in the `results` directory.
+Optimal parameters are present and it saved a .csv of the results in the `results` directory.
 The folder the .csv is saved into differs according to the task `full_data` or `single_solvent` and whether the SoDaDE model was frozen during finetuning `decoderFalse` (SoDaDE learning happened) or `decoderTrue` (SoDaDE model weights were frozen).

 -`SoDaDE_regression.py`: This model calls either `decoder_full_yields.py` or `decoder_single_solvent.py` depending on the desired task.
 Parameters can be manually specified for parameter searching.